Wakaba2/World-Renderer/README.md

 v1.5.4
 Added a procedure template "Graphics - Shape - Render a head"
 Added a procedure template "Graphics - Shape - Render a sphere"
+Added a procedure template "Graphics - Shape - Render a torus"
 Added a procedure template "Graphics - Shape - Render an octahedron"
 Improved procedure lists
 Some fixes and improvements